kedro-org/kedro/docs/source/notebooks_and_ipython/kedro_and_notebooks.md

 ## `%reload_kedro` line magic

-You can use `%reload_kedro` [line magic](https://ipython.readthedocs.io/en/stable/interactive/magics.html) within your Jupyter Notebook to reload the Kedro variables (for example, if you need to update `catalog` following changes to your Data Catalog).
+You can use `%reload_kedro` [line magic](https://ipython.readthedocs.io/en/stable/interactive/magics.html) within your Jupyter notebook to reload the Kedro variables (for example, if you need to update `catalog` following changes to your Data Catalog).

 You don't need to restart the kernel to reload the Kedro IPython extension and refresh the `catalog`, `context`, `pipelines` and `session` variables.